+For 2023+, Bluehost allows new users to sign up directly through their platform.
 WordPress is by far the most popular publishing platform on the web.
 WordPress is easy to set up, easy to use, and extremely customizable with endless amounts of free widgets and themes to choose from.

 5) Choose A Professional Looking Theme

-The theme is also Search Engine Optimization friendly and loads faster than other designs due to its framework.
+The theme is also Search Engine Optimization (SEO) friendly and loads faster than other designs due to its framework.
 Load speed and design are critical for all websites.
 Studies show that if a webpage doesn’t load within three seconds, the majority of users will click elsewhere.

 Go Generic Themes